-- 1 cup plain flour plus extra for dusting
+- 1 cup (125 g) plain flour plus extra for dusting

-- Wash and peel the potatoes (save the peels for our potato peels crisp
+- Wash and peel the potatoes (you can save the peels for our potato peels crisps).

-- Dice the potatoes and boil until tender when pricked with a fork, approx 10-15mins
+- Dice the potatoes and boil until tender when pricked with a fork, approximately 10-15mins.

 - Drain the potatoes and let them steam off for 5 minutes.